KaylaBro0/KaylaBro0.github.io/pages/about-me.md

   hobbies:
     - icon: 🎧🎼
       title: Music Lover
+      description: |
-      description: I love all kinds of music!
-But my favorites are r&b, rap, alt r&b, and indi.
-My favorite artist of all time is Frank Ocean!!
+        I love all kinds of music!
+My favorites are R&B, rap, alt R&B, and indie.
+My favorite artist of all time is Frank Ocean!
         I also enjoy playing the electric guitar and piano.
     - icon: 🛹🏋🏽‍♀️
-      title: Sports / working out
+      title: Sports / Working Out
+      description: |
-      description: I enjoy skateboarding, running, playing soccer and basketball, and going to the gym.
+        I enjoy skateboarding, running, playing soccer and basketball, and going to the gym.
 I've been playing sports and skateboarding since I was very young.
     - icon: 🛍️
       title: Fashion
+      description: |
-      description: I love fashion a lot!
-I personaly like streetwear and business casual.
+        I love fashion!
+I personally like streetwear and business casual styles.

   gallery:
     - image: /assets/images/me-guitar.png